By: Adam H. Rosenblum Esq. Published: 11/4/19

 5 Strategies for Avoiding A Speeding Ticket in New York State

-The NYPD hands out enormous amounts of speeding tickets to drivers in the five boroughs.
+The NYPD hands out enormous amounts of speeding tickets to drivers in the five boroughs–more than 130,000 in 2018.
 That may give some people pause, but the sheer number of tickets alone doesn’t say much.
 After all, some counties simply have more vehicle traffic than others.
-For example, according to the NYS Department of Transportation, Manhattan saw an estimated 26 million vehicle miles traveled (VMT) in 2017, the second most of any county in the state.
+For example, according to the NYS Department of Transportation, the five boroughs experience an estimated 56.6 million vehicle miles traveled (VMT) each year.

 2) Drive at 3am on Mondays

-Regardless of where one drives, there are certain times of the day and days of the week when police are less inclined to write speeding tickets (or less awake).
-It should come as no surprise that in 2017, the time period in which the least speeding tickets were written was between 3am and 6am.
-Of the hundreds of thousands of speeding tickets issued in New York that year, just 2.5% were handed out during that time.
-This is slightly above the nine-year average of 2.4%.
+Regardless of where one drives, there are certain times of the day and days of the week when police are less inclined to write speeding tickets.
+It should come as no surprise that in 2018, the time period in which the least speeding tickets were written was between 3am and 6am.
+Of the hundreds of thousands of speeding tickets issued in New York that year, just 2.4% were handed out during that time.
+This is identical to the 10-year average for that time period.
 The largest proportion, approximately 22%, are given to drivers just after the morning rush between 9am and noon for any given year.

 Police precincts don’t take weekends off, but Mondays seem to be light days for speeding tickets in New York.
 On average, from 2009 to 2018 just 13.5% of speeding tickets were written on Mondays.
-Tuesdays are also fairly light, with 13.9% being issued on those days.
-While most of us look forward to Fridays, those are the worst days for speeding; police give out an average of 15.7% of speeding tickets on the last day of the work week (maybe they’re jealous?).
+Tuesdays are also fairly light, with 14% being issued on those days.
+While most of us look forward to Fridays, those are the worst days for speeding; police give out an average of 15.7% of speeding tickets on the last day of the workweek (maybe they’re jealous?).

 3) Drive During the Dead of Winter